BrandonJohnGrenier/pattern-microstructure/README.md

 }
 ```

 Fourth, setup your Spring ```ExceptionHandler``` to handle the exceptions you've configured in your ```ValidationMessages.yml``` file.
 This allows you to map the appropriate HTTP response code against the exception classes you've configured.

-The toRepresentation() method of the Valex UnprocessableEntityException returns an ```ErrorsRepresentation``` object, which produces the appropriate JSON payload described in the introduction.
+The toRepresentation() method of the Valex UnprocessableEntityException returns an ```ErrorsRepresentation``` object, which produces the JSON payload as described in the introduction.

 ```java
 @RestController